oliverguhr/pathsim/readme.md

 - npm run watch-test

 ## Bugs

-* Maze and Random Object crash with LPA*
 * Step by Step Crash with LPA *
 * LPA* Expension Bug (Cells sometimes will not be expended properly)